 Executive Chairman of the Board of Directors of FEMSA

 Mr. Fernández joined FEMSA in 1987.
 He was appointed CEO in 1995 and Chairman in 2001, serving in both positions until January 2014.
 He is Vice Chairman of the Heineken N.V.
 Supervisory Board and member of the Heineken Holding N.V.
 Board, and also serves as Chairman of Coca-Cola FEMSA, FEMSA Foundation, Instituto Tecnológico de Estudios Superiores de Monterrey (“ITESM”), and Chairman Emeritus of the US-Mexico Foundation.
 He is a member of the Board of Industrias Peñoles, co-chairs the Mexico chapter of the Woodrow Wilson Center and member of the board of trustees of the Massachusetts Institute of Technology Corporation.
 His degrees in Industrial Engineering and Systems and MBA were both earned from ITESM.

 Eduardo Padilla Silva

 Chief Executive Officer of FEMSA

 Mr. Padilla joined FEMSA in 1997 and was named to his current position in January 2018.
-Previously he served as Chief Financial and Corporate Officer of FEMSA, CEO of FEMSA Comercio, CEO of FEMSA Strategic Procurement and FEMSA’s Director of Planning and Control.
-Mr. Padilla earned a Bachelor’s degree in Mechanical Engineering from Tecnológico de Monterrey and an MBA from Cornell University.
-He also holds a Master’s degree from IPADE.
+Previously he served as Chief Financial and Corporate Officer of FEMSA, CEO of FEMSA Comercio, CEO of FEMSA Strategic Procurement, and FEMSA’s Planning and Control Officer.
+Mr. Padilla earned a Bachelor’s degree in Mechanical Engineering from ITESM and an MBA from Cornell University.
+He also has executive management studies at IPADE.